meher12/mean-bootcamp/README.md

 ## Authorization
    1. Adding a Reference to the Model and the User ID to Posts.
    2. Protecting Resources with Authorization (***If the person is not the owner of the post, the update or deletion will not be validated due to lack of authorization***).
+   3. Using the User ID on the Frontend